 It’s All About What’s Best for You

 We don’t have a standard formula for a class or session.
 Our definition of Pilates is fluid and intended to provide whatever you need on any given day.
 We offer modifications, props, and options for making an exercise more or less challenging.
 Sometimes teachers even start class by asking what you need to work on that particular day.

 One of the most beautiful things about Pilates is its versatility: it can resemble a physical therapy session (and indeed is sometimes what your PT recommends after you finish with him/her), weight lifting at the gym, or a cardio boost (particularly on the jumpboard).

 Neutral Spine & Neutral Pelvis

-Whether you take Pilates at The Pilates Collective or any other studio, there’s one concept you’ll need to understand: neutral spine.
+Whether you take Pilates at Pilates Collective Denver or any other studio, there’s one concept you’ll need to understand: neutral spine.

 The term ‘neutral spine’ refers to the natural and optimal alignment of your spine.
 A healthy spine has three primary curves; you can read all about them in this blog.
 Various lifestyle and genetic factors may compromise the health of the spine, and Pilates is ideal for reinforcing the musculature that keeps them in place.